 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Join us in 2022 for our second Workshop on Extremal Trends in Weather (WET Weather) to discuss the suitability of data and methods for a better understanding of rare and hazardous events in a warming climate.

 The most hazardous weather events are, by nature, rare.
 One of the greatest challenges for climate researchers is the societal request for information about changes to the frequency and magnitudes of extreme events and consequential risks to communities and the environment in decades to come.

 In view of the release of the 2018 UK climate projections (the UKCP18), our second workshop will provide a forum for discussing the suitability of data and methods to answer questions around future extreme events.

 Our first workshop was held in Gregynog from 29 April to 1 May 2019.
-Summary and presentation slides for this event will be provided on this page soon.
 For more information about the event, please have a look at our summary or at the Cardiff University's 2019 workshop event page.
 Presentation slides are also available on request.
 Please contact Kirstin Strokorb if you wish to receive them.

 We would like to thank all the 2019 speakers, poster presenters and attendees for their excellent contributions.